hacebo/redmine-bulkr/docs/CACHE_IMPLEMENTATION.md

 ## Overview

-This document describes the caching strategy implemented in the BulkRedmine application using Next.js `unstable_cache` with proper user-scoping and cache invalidation.
+This document describes the caching strategy implemented in the Redmine-Bulkr application using Next.js `unstable_cache` with proper user-scoping and cache invalidation.

 ## Architecture